matbloch/coding_quickstarter/C++/typecasting.md

 https://pabloariasal.github.io/2017/06/10/understanding-virtual-tables/

 For each concrete implementation of class:

-- Table of function pointers to all the virutal methods
+- Table of function pointers to all the virtual methods
 - pointer to this table exists as data member in all the objects
 - when virtual method is called, appropriate derived class method is looked up in the v-table